 Honorable Aida Alvarez, Chair Emerita

-With a distinguished career as an award-winning journalist, investment banker, and federal-level policymaker, the Honorable Aida Alvarez is a committed leader and champion for the Latino community.
-Alvarez was the first Latina woman to serve on a U.S. President’s Cabinet as the Administrator of the Small Business Administration (SBA).
+The Honorable Aida M. Alvarez is a committed leader and champion for the Latino community with a distinguished career as an award-winning journalist, investment banker, and federal-level policymaker.
+Aida was the first Latina woman to serve on a U.S. President’s Cabinet as the Administrator of the Small Business Administration (SBA).
 She presided over record-setting activity at the SBA—$61.5 billion in guaranteed loans and venture capital financing over a four-year period.
 Also during her tenure, SBA’s lending to women tripled and lending to minorities doubled.
-Previously, Alvarez served as the first Director of the Office of Federal Housing Enterprise Oversight.
+Previously, Aida served as the first Director of the Office of Federal Housing Enterprise Oversight.

-A Harvard graduate, Alvarez also holds honorary doctorates from Bethany College, Iona College, Mercy College, and the Inter-American University of Puerto Rico.
+A Harvard graduate, Aida holds honorary doctorates from Bethany College, Iona College, Mercy College, and the Inter-American University of Puerto Rico.
 She has also served on the Harvard Board of Overseers.